thycotic/dsv-docs/product/cli-ref/role.md

 #### Update

-Use *update* to change a role’s data.
+Use *update* to change a Role’s data.

->Note that *update* rewrites the **entire** set of role data, even if only a single field has changed.
+>Note that *update* rewrites the **entire** set of Role data, even if only a single field has changed.

-Provide a role name and update the role to replace the description field’s value:
+Provide a Role name and update the Role to replace the description field’s value:

 ```bash
 thy role update --name test-role --desc "a new description"